jamesarosen/presentations/carson/README.md

 of how that has begun to change.

-One morning, I walked up to our head of infrastructure, whom we'll call "Zaphod" because *how cool would that be?*, and asked, "Hey, Zaphod.
+One morning, I walked up to our head of infrastructure, whom we'll call "Zaphod" and asked, "Hey, Zaphod.
 We're getting close to the point where we want to start deploying Zendesk Apps.
 What do I need to do to get a Rails 3 instance running in production?"

 Zaphod looked at me like I had exactly the wrong number of heads.
 "Rails 3?
 We're not prepared to provision, monitor, and scale an entirely separate set of